 Generally, students who are most competitive in DePaul’s admission process have taken four years in each of the core areas (English, math, natural science and social science/history).
 If your high school offers advanced placement (AP) or honors courses or the International Baccalaureate (IB) Diploma, your involvement in this type of rigorous high school curriculum will reflect positively on your application.
 We will carefully review the strength of your high school classes and your performance in them.

-If you apply test optional, you will be required to respond to several short essay questions about your personal experiences.
-In addition, you may submit the optional personal essay as a part of your application.
+Although not required in order to review your application, we encourage test-optional applicants to submit the optional personal essay through the Common App.
 Applicants applying test optional will be reviewed separately from applicants applying with SAT or ACT scores.
-Because we conduct a thorough review of your high school curriculum and grades (paying particular attention to any honors and advanced level courses you have taken) and carefully consider your responses to the essay questions, your application may take additional time to review.
+Because we conduct a thorough review of your high school curriculum and grades (paying particular attention to any honors and advanced level courses you have taken) your application may take additional time to review.